AntonioSberna/PersonalWebPageSource/content/authors/admin/_index.md

 highlight_name: true
 ---

-Antonio P. Sberna is a Ph.D. student in Civil and Environmental Engineering, specializing in __structural design__ at the Polytechnic University of Turin in Italy.
-His research is centered on __structural optimization__, with a specific focus on enhancing __seismic retrofitting of existing structures__.
+Antonio P. Sberna is a Research Fellow of Structural Engineering at the Polytechnic University of Turin in Italy.
+His research activities mainly focus on __structural optimization__, with a specific focus on enhancing __seismic retrofitting design of existing structures__.
 He spent a period as a visiting researcher at the University of California, San Diego, where he contributed in __performance-based design methodologies__ for seismic retrofitting interventions in non-ductile structures.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_Sberna_Antonio.pdf" "newtab" >}}resumé{{< /staticref >}}.